likangqi666/dapp/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-HealthcareProvider/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the HealthcareProvider for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+Your HealthcareProvider is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-HealthcareProvider/docs/deployment) for more information.

 ### `npm run eject`